benders5e/benders5e/airbender.md

 ### Be the Leaf
 At 2nd level, you become tuned in to the air around you.
 You learn to move like a leaf in the wind, allowing you to evade attacks more easily.
 You can choose to impose disadvantage on an attack against you as a reaction after the attack roll is made, but before the outcome is determined.
 You can use this ability a number of times equal to your bending modifier per long rest.

+### Unarmored Movement
+Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
+This bonus increases when you reach certain levels, as shown in the class table.

+You also learn to use your bending to steer your glider, giving you proficiency with gliders.
+Your flying speed is equal to your ground speed.
+See the Glider description (in the "Equipment" section) for more details about using the glider.

+When you reach 6th level, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the move.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>